 When you go to his website "With One Accord Ministries," you'd think that you had entered an online store rather than someone preaching the Good Word.
 The entire website sends a message that he is there to make money.
 From UFOs to Wicca to Bio/Nuclear Terrorism, Bill pretends to be an expert and he'll lecture about just anything for the right price.

 One reason I see that most people believe him is that he is said to have actually dabbled in witchcraft, but he's using an ounce of truth to cover a pound of lies.
-Schnoebelen mixes terms and titles from several different religions and organization, and there are too many inconsistencies to ignore.
+Schnoebelen mixes terms and titles from several different religions and organizations, and there are too many inconsistencies to ignore.
 It seems he needs to come out with fresh material he creates a new sage of his life in a new occult or dark group where he spent years as a member and/or leader until he suddenly discovered it was evil.
 I'd say he sounds like the traveling con artist from the Simpsons cartoon series selling a faulty monorail, but he seems like more of a Pied Piper.
 A Pied Piper is defined as "a charismatic person who attracts followers a musician who attracts mass a leader who makes irresponsible promises."
 The legend of the Pied Piper dates to the town of Hamelin in the Lower Saxony region of Germany during the Middle Ages.
 The town hired a piper, dressed in multicolored, or pied, clothing to lure the rats out of town.
 When the town refused to pay him, he used his magical pipes to lure the children out of town, never to be seen again.
 The legend is a metaphor for someone who is a charismatic person who attracts followers or a leader who makes irresponsible promises.
 He attracted an audience and is misleading them with false promises of what Freemasonry is.
 He's using fear to swindle people out of their money.
-As a Christian I find him appalling and I see his manipulations as an ultimate blasphemy.
-From the research and massive amount of inconsistencies, I cannot find any reasonable proof that was actually a Mason.
-To me, there's enough inconsistencies to call his past into question and it shows him to be nothing more than a fraud.
+As a Christian, I find him appalling and I see his manipulations as an ultimate blasphemy.
+From the research and the massive amount of inconsistencies, I cannot find any reasonable proof that was actually a Mason.
+To me, there are enough inconsistencies to call his past into question and it shows him to be nothing more than a fraud.

 1. Ashliman, D. L. (n.d.).
 The Pied Piper of Hameln.
 Retrieved from University of Pittsburgh: http://www.pitt.edu/~dash/hameln.html